microsoft/vscode-docs/docs/java/java-debugging.md

 - Open a Java project (Maven/Gradle/Eclipse).
 - Open a Java file to activate the extensions.
 - (Optional) Add debug configurations and edit the `launch.json` configuration file.
-- Press F5.
+- Press `kbstyle(F5)`.

 ![Java Debugging](images/java-debugging/java-debug.gif)

-If there's no debug configuration file `launch.json` in your project, the debugger will automatically find the main class and generate the configuration for your to launch your application.
+If there's no debug configuration file `launch.json` in your project, the debugger will automatically find the main class and generate the configuration for you to launch your application.

 ![Resolving Main Class](images/java-debugging/resolve-main.gif)

 You can also configure the `launch.json` by yourself to set your customized settings or attach to another Java process.

-Even if there's just a single Java file without any project, you can also use VS Code to run and debug the file.
+Even if there's just a single Java file without any project, you can use VS Code to run and debug the file.

 ![Debug Single File](images/java-debugging/single-file.gif)

 The Java debugger also supports external source files.
-This lets you debug third party classes, even when they are inside a JAR or a source attachment.
-Just set your breakpoints in those classes ahead of debugging.
+This lets you debug third party classes when they are inside a JAR or a source attachment.
+Just set your breakpoints in those classes before you start debugging.
 Java 9 is supported with VS Code as well.

 Please also check the documentation of [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) if you have trouble setting up your project.